Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Abstract

 \section{Abstract}

-Let $G_\Gamma\actson X$ and $G_\Lambda\actson Y$ be two free measure-preserving actions of one-ended centerless right-angled Artin groups on standard probability spaces.
+Let $G_\Gamma\actson X$ and $G_\Lambda\actson Y$ be two free measure-preserving actions of one-ended right-angled Artin groups with trivial center on standard probability spaces.
 Assume they are \emph{irreducible}, i.e.\ every element from a standard generating set acts ergodically.
 We prove that if the two actions are stably orbit equivalent (or merely stably $W^*$-equivalent), then they are automatically conjugate through a group isomorphism between $G_\Gamma$ and $G_\Lambda$.
 Through work of Monod and Shalom, we derive a superrigidity statement: if the action $G_\Gamma\actson X$ is stably orbit equivalent (or merely stably $W^*$-equivalent) to a free, measure-preserving, mildly mixing action of a countable group, then the two actions are virtually conjugate.
-In an appendix written jointly with Adrian Ioana, we use works of Popa and Ioana-Popa-Vaes to establish the $W^*$-superrigidity of Bernoulli actions of all ICC groups having a finite generating set made of infinite-order elements where two consecutive elements commute, and one has a nonamenable centralizer: these include one-ended non-abelian right-angled Artin groups, but also many other Artin groups and most mapping class groups of finite-type surfaces.
+We also use works of Popa and Ioana-Popa-Vaes to establish the $W^*$-superrigidity of Bernoulli actions of all ICC groups having a finite generating set made of infinite-order elements where two consecutive elements commute, and one has a nonamenable centralizer: these include one-ended non-abelian right-angled Artin groups, but also many other Artin groups and most mapping class groups of finite-type surfaces.